Initiatives

 Take the SWANA Safety Pledge to show your commitment to protecting yourself and others from harm every day.

-SWANA Safety Ambassadors serve as safety leaders in all 47 chapters in the U.S. and Canada.
+SWANA Safety Ambassadors serve as safety leaders in all 47 chapters in the United States and Canada.

 SWANA has a safety campaign of five simple tips to help solid waste workers stay safe on the job.